arrenree/KDB/README.md

-/ prev you keyed the [employer column] to domain of [company table] / so the [employer column] is your LINK to the [company table] / update a new column will ADD the new column to the table / pulls in VALUES from [advice column] and [level column] from [company table]
+/ prev you keyed the [employer column] to domain of [company table] / so the [employer column] is your LINK to the [company table] / update a new column will ADD the new column to the existing table / pulls in VALUES from [advice column] and [level column] from [company table]

+/ typically its TABLE_NAME.COLUMN_NAME
+/ but since column EMPLOYER is now an FKEY to company table / that's your LINK to the other table
+/ so it becomes FKEY_Column.Target_column
+/ as you are trying to pull in advice and level from company
 ```

 <a name="multi_fkey"></a>